kwsang/LoL-Scrims/README.md

 # LoL-Scrims

 This application is for League of Legends players to help manage and set-up custom game scrims, as well as track custom game statistics.
+The minimum viable features are: tracking scrim results and statistics over time, coordinating teams and balancing, and coordinating custom game modes within the community.

 ## Getting Started